 As you can see, this pose did great.
 Different poses look better than others, but feedback from Photofeeler can help point you toward exactly what works and what doesn’t.

-Anyway, this has been a basic overview of the easiest and most foolproof posing tips out there.
+Anyway, this has been a basic overview of the easiest and most foolproof posing tips.
 We hope that you’ll use them to create your best photos ever!
-And if you know someone who could use this info, be sure to spread the word.
+And if you know someone who could use this information, be sure to spread the word.
 They’ll thank you later.